 The Future of Infection Control

 As we face the growing threat of antibiotic resistance, scientists and healthcare professionals are working on multiple fronts.
-From developing rapid diagnostic tests that can distinguish bacterial from viral infections in minutes, to engineering bacteria that can seek and destroy specific pathogens, the future of medicine is being reimagined.
+From developing rapid diagnostic tests that can distinguish bacterial from viral infections in minutes, to research into bacteriophages (viruses that infect and destroy specific bacteria), the future of medicine is being reimagined.
 However, the success of these innovations will also depend on global cooperation, responsible prescribing practices, and public education about the appropriate use of antibiotics.
-The race between human innovation and bacterial evolution continues - and the stakes couldn't be higher.
+The race between human innovation and bacterial evolution continues — and the stakes could not be higher.